CCurl/cf/README.md

 - cf supports using either a character in the whitespace or a word to change the state.
 - cf is a work in progress. **Please collaborate with me on it!**

-## Whitespace characters and that change the state:
+## Whitespace characters and WORDS that change the state:

 | Byte  | Word(s)     | New State |
 | :--   | :--         | :--       |